scriptPilot/app-framework/README.md

 For rollback, change version in `www/.htaccess` file to previous version and upload to your web server.

-## Feedback, bugs, feature requests
+### Feedback, bugs, feature requests
 Please use the [Issues page](https://github.com/scriptPilot/app-framework/issues) or provide a pull request.
-For more complex changes please let us discuss on the issues page before.
+For more complex changes please let us discuss before.

 ---